Use your MP3 player to train your swimming cadence

 Published

-When you ever thought about training your swimming cadence, then probably an accoustic metronom device came into your mind.
-The problem with such a device, you have to buy one and it’s not cheap.
+If you have ever thought about training your swimming cadence, then probably an acoustic metronome device came into your mind.
+The problem with such a device is that you have to buy one, and they aren’t cheap.

 Personally, I’ve been using a waterproof audio player for a few years now.
-So – I was thinking – why not using this device as an accoustic metronom.
-The only problem: “Where do I get the MP3 files?”.
+So – I was thinking – why not use this device as an acoustic metronome?
+But, the main challenge was finding suitable MP3 files that matched my training needs.

-I didn’t find good ones that matched my expectations, therefore I had to generate them by myself.
-The result is something like this:
+Unfortunately, I didn’t find good ones that matched my expectations, therefore I had to generate them by myself.
+The result sounds like this:

 This file is ten minutes long and starts with an announcement of the beats per minute (BPM), which helps you to identify the file on your MP3 player.

-Of course, I generated a lot more of those files – with different audios and tempos.
-If you’re only interested in them, then simply scroll down to the gigantic table.
+I generated a lot more of those files – with different beat sounds and tempos.
+If you’re only interested in them, then simply scroll down to the extensive table.
 At the very bottom is also a link to download a ZIP with all files.

-We basically need two libraries.
+To generate the files I use Python in version 3.13 and basically two libraries.
 The first one is Google’s Text-to-Speech library gTTs which we use for the announcements.
 The second one is Pydub which we use to create the audio files.
-Additionally, I also install pandas to show the results as tables.

 %pip install -q gTTS pydub audioop-lts pandas;